 So what if they do learn a little math; and less writing?
 And even less history?
 Whose benefit is served if they learn to spout scientistic slogans about human nature and the universe?
 For example, “All human behavior is generated from the brain according to the laws of nature.”
 Or, “According to the latest research the universe is finite (or infinite, or multiple -- pick one or more).”
 How is it possible to take seriously supposedly “scientific” pronouncements about “all” of anything from individuals who inhabit a mere speck of dust in a remote corner of the (or “a”) universe during a minuscule interval of time?

 The previous statement is not an attempt to beat up scientists: just the popularizers and propagandizers of “science” whose overextended conjectures end up in the schoolbooks students are exposed to (usually in textbook chapter summaries, or supporting materials).
+(See The Curse of Knowledge vs The Dunning--Kruger Effect: an instructor's dilemma.)

 For good reason, public educators in our pluralistic society attempt to distinguish between religion and science in constructing curriculum.
 What they often miss, however, is that being skeptical, or anti-religious, does not, in and of itself, qualify an idea as being scientific.